kidfearless/SboxQuirks/README.md

 Movement vectors are no longer on a scale of -450 to 450.
 Instead are in a scale of -1 to 1.

 Angles are no longer stored as a QAngle/Vector3 but instead are now a Quaternion/Rotation object.
 You can use `EyeRot.Angles();` to access them as an angle and the `Rotation.From( myAngle );` to assign the rotation back.

+# [2024-12-09]
+## [Character Controller]
+Avoid scaling game entities directly, this will break the physics of the some components like the character controller.
+Since the box model does not have directly editable dimensions it's probably best to switch to a brush model and tweak that.